INF 1006 Information Workshop: Futures Thinking

 - Explain how the scenario analysis has deepened your understanding and perception of the focal issue.

-In the Week 6 class, each group presents their scenario analysis.The scenario planning report and presentation slides are to be emailed to the instructor as PDF files by 12 noon on April 3rd, 2018.
+In the Week 6 class, each group presents their scenario analysis.The scenario planning report and presentation slides are to be submitted on Quercus as PDF files by 5pm on Mar 30, 2020.

 The presentation should cover the following: focal issue and user organization; critical uncertainties; each scenario and its strategic implications.
 The presentation should take 20 minutes.